-A colostomy is a surgery that creates an opening for the colon, or large intestine, are "end colostomies," while many temporary colostomies bring the side of the colon During an end colostomy, the end of the colon is brought through the abdominal wall.
+A colostomy is surgery to create an opening for the colon, or large intestine, through colostomies," while many temporary colostomies bring the side of the colon up to an During an end colostomy, the end of the colon is brought through the abdominal wall.